Synthmaster379/Flightradar24-airport-overlay/README.md

 Inspired by [Hong Kong FIR (VHHK) FR24 Overlay](https://github.com/microtony/fr24-overlay-vhhk).

 This addon aims to label taxiways, runways and other visual markings on Flightradar24.
+**TO INPUT COORDIANTES PUT SECONDS OVER 60 AND USE AS INPUT FOR AFTER DECIMAL PLACE**

 ### How to use: